When we camp we always plan out or meals and snacks before we head out to make sure we have everything, however, don’t forget the campfire desserts!

 The original s’mores is a glamping treat of its own, but why not take it to the next level and have some fun with it?

-There’s 3 major components of the classic dessert.
+There are 3 major components of the classic dessert.
 Consider swapping them each out one at a time to achieve the best possible taste.

 Some ideas include replacing the graham cracker with slices of toasted pound cake (super sweet, super delish!).
-As for the Hershey’s chocolate bar, replace that with a Reese’s peanut butter cup, it’s the perfect size as well.
+As for the Hershey’s chocolate bar, replace that with a Reese’s peanut butter cup, it’s a perfect size as well.
 Then lastly, instead of the standard marshmallow, grind up Oreos and mix with whipped cream and spread it on.

 While there are countless ways to upgrade this pillar, this is just one way to put your spin on it.